 16. Licensing requirements

-(1) A person who imports an SRS must hold an SRS import/export licence that authorises the import.
+(1) A person who imports an SSAN must hold an SSAN import/export licence that authorises the import.

 Penalty: a level 1 fine and imprisonment for 10 months.

-(2) A person who exports an SRS must hold an SRS import/export licence that authorises the export.
+(2) A person who exports an SSAN must hold an SSAN import/export licence that authorises the export.

 Penalty: a level 1 fine and imprisonment for 10 months.

+[Regulation 16 amended in Gazette 5 Feb 2016 p.
+363-4.]

 17. Import and export, requirements prior to

-The holder of an SRS import/export licence must not import or export the SRS to which the licence relates unless the holder has given the Chief Officer —
+The holder of an SSAN import/export licence must not import or export the SSAN to which the licence relates unless the holder has given the Chief Officer —

-(a) if the SRS is being imported — an “SRS import notice” in respect of the SRS at least 7 days before the date when the SRS is expected to arrive in the State; and
+(a) if the SSAN is being imported — an “SSAN import notice” in respect of the SSAN at least 7 days before the date when the SSAN is expected to arrive in the State; and

-(b) if the SRS is being exported — an “SRS export notice” in respect of the SRS at least 7 days before the date when the SRS is expected to leave the State; and
+(b) if the SSAN is being exported — an “SSAN export notice” in respect of the SSAN at least 7 days before the date when the SSAN is expected to leave the State; and

-(c) an MSDS for the SRS.
+(c) an MSDS for the SSAN.

 Penalty: a level 2 fine.

 [Regulation 17 amended in Gazette 4 Oct 2011 p.
-3950.]
+3950; 5 Feb 2016 p.
+363-4.]

 18. Import and export notices, form and content of

-(1) An “SRS import notice” in respect of an SRS must be in an approved form and contain the following —
+(1) An “SSAN import notice” in respect of an SSAN must be in an approved form and contain the following —

-(a) the details of the SRS import/export licence held by the person importing the SRS; and
+(a) the details of the SSAN import/export licence held by the person importing the SSAN; and

-(b) the name and address of both the consignee and consignor of the SRS;
+(b) the name and address of both the consignee and consignor of the SSAN;

-(c) the required details of the SRS being imported;
+(c) the required details of the SSAN being imported;

-(d) the country from which the SRS is being imported;
+(d) the country from which the SSAN is being imported;

-(e) the date when the SRS is expected to arrive in the State;
+(e) the date when the SSAN is expected to arrive in the State;

-(f) details that identify the vehicle that will transport the SRS into the State;
+(f) details that identify the vehicle that will transport the SSAN into the State;

-(g) the port or place where the SRS will arrive in the State;
+(g) the port or place where the SSAN will arrive in the State;

-(h) the details of the SRS transport licence held by the person who will transport the SRS in the State from the port or place where the SRS arrives in the State;
+(h) the details of the SSAN transport licence held by the person who will transport the SSAN in the State from the port or place where the SSAN arrives in the State;

-(i) where the SRS will be initially stored after it arrives in the State.
+(i) where the SSAN will be initially stored after it arrives in the State.

-(2) An “SRS export notice” in respect of an SRS must be in an approved form and contain the following —
+(2) An “SSAN export notice” in respect of an SSAN must be in an approved form and contain the following —

-(a) the details of the SRS import/export licence held by the person exporting the SRS;
+(a) the details of the SSAN import/export licence held by the person exporting the SSAN;

-(b) the name and address of both the consignee and consignor of the SRS;
+(b) the name and address of both the consignee and consignor of the SSAN;

-(c) the required details of the SRS being exported;
+(c) the required details of the SSAN being exported;

-(d) the date when the SRS is expected to leave the State;
+(d) the date when the SSAN is expected to leave the State;

-(e) the country to which the SRS is being exported;
+(e) the country to which the SSAN is being exported;

 (f) a certificate that the export is in accordance with the law of that country.

-(3) The holder of an SRS import/export licence must keep a copy of each “SRS import notice” or “SRS export notice” given to the Chief Officer under this regulation for 2 years after the date of the import or export of the SRS.
+(3) The holder of an SSAN import/export licence must keep a copy of each “SSAN import notice” or “SSAN export notice” given to the Chief Officer under this regulation for 2 years after the date of the import or export of the SSAN.

 Penalty: a level 3 fine.

 [Regulation 18 amended in Gazette 4 Oct 2011 p.
-3950.]
+3950; 5 Feb 2016 p.
+363-4.]

-19. Chief Officer may direct that SRS be analysed
+19. Chief Officer may direct that SSAN be analysed

-(1) The Chief Officer may give a person importing or exporting an SRS a written notice that directs the person, at the person’s expense, to have the SRS analysed by a person specified, within a period specified, and in accordance with directions specified, in the notice.
+(1) The Chief Officer may give a person importing or exporting an SSAN a written notice that directs the person, at the person’s expense, to have the SSAN analysed by a person specified, within a period specified, and in accordance with directions specified, in the notice.

 (2) A person given such a notice must obey it.